btsmith1212/Horiseon-Code-Refactor/README.md

 ## Description

 This is a code refactor of an existing website.
+In this project I transposed semantic HTML elements, re-ordered them to follow a logical structure independent of styling and positioning, added alt attributes to images, and organized heading attributes into sequential order.
+I also added a viewport for additional useability, and reorganized and cleaned up the code throughout to be more concise.

 ## Installation